These four systems determine:

 3. Electrical System

-Buyers MUST understand electrical because it is one of the highest upgrade costs.
+Buyers MUST understand electrical systems because they are one of the highest future upgrade costs.

 Key questions: